joemmalatesta/Joemmalatesta.com/src/pages/blog/improvement/just-get-good-at-something.md

 > Small caveat, but I remember watching TSM Hamlinz play Fortnite when he was considered the best in the world.
 I remember he said that he would intentionally give himself a disadvantage in order to challenge himself.
 >

+## Final thoughts

+This article may not seem applicable to some people, but I felt like I had to write it because I’ve probably spent a good two months going back and forth on what programming language, framework, or tools to use and for the most part, I never even stuck with my original choices.
+Making a decision always led me to a new discovery that eventually took me to where I am now.
+It’s a stubborn and uncomfortable thing to force decisiveness, but the choices you initially make have little impact on where you will end up.
+I mean, Amazon started out as a book store… All in all, you should spend far less time contemplating the right thing to learn and more time learning, because when the right opportunity finally does present itself, you’ll need that knowledge to take full advantage of it.